 Once the LSPS is in place, it will shape future reviews of the Wollongong Local Environmental Plan 2009, Wollongong Development Control Plan 2009 and inform an ongoing program of land use planning projects and works.
+It will also inform the review of Council's Community Strategic Plan that is scheduled for 2021-22 (as part of the next Council term).
 It will also be used to test the strategic merit of Planning Proposal requests.